maxschelski/figureflow/docs/index.rst

 | https://www.biorxiv.org/content/10.1101/2021.09.01.458567v1.full

 |
-| Figureflow also includes a GUI for image modifications to generate code that can be copy and pasted into the script to apply the modifications:
+| Figureflow also includes a GUI for image modifications (add zoom, arrow, text etc.) to generate code that can be copied and pasted into the script to apply the modifications:

 https://github.com/maxschelski/figureflow/assets/44224661/e439ed63-3dc8-47ac-9e82-2a8aa49a3558